-To quantitatively compare the accuracy of synthesis results with the previous method [4], a L^2 -norm is defined to where x_i and \tilde{x}i are the vertices of h and h $(x_i, \tilde{x}i \in \Re^3)$, and n is the number of v rtices (n = 11, 072 and the unit)of database is cm in this p_a, c_i).
-Given a model h from the database, this experime. ' is a ne by synthesizing a new model \hat{h} with the sar \square eman, ic parameters of h and comparing the difference bet we the original model h and the reconstructed mode, \tilde{i} using Eq.(11).
-Ideally, if the trained model is perfect, use difference should be zero.
+To quantitatively compare the accuracy of synthesis results with the previous method [3], a L^2 -norm is defined to measure the difference between two human models (h, \tilde{h}) :

+where x_i and \tilde{x}i are the vertices of h and \tilde{h} $(x_i, \tilde{x}i \in \Re^3)$, and n is the number of vertices (n = 11, 072 and the unit) of database is cm in this paper).
+Given a model h from the database, this experiment is done by synthesizing a new model h with the same semantic parameters of h and comparing the difference between the original model h and the reconstructed model \tilde{h} using Eq.(11).
+Ideally, if the trained model is perfect, the difference should be zero.
 Therefore, the smaller the value in difference, the better performance of the method.
-Firstly the previous test on sensitivity to parameter ize is re-evaluated using this error metric, and the result. of synt lesis error against parameter size are plotted in Fig. 6 . it supports and further verifies the conclusion in 5. tion 4.1 that by using the wireframe as an inter 'ver in the learning model, the proposed method can loca''ze the impact of semantic parameters through correlating to an abstract representation of the whole mesh, e on when the parameter size increases.
+Firstly, the previous test on sensitivity to parameter size is re-evaluated using this error metric, and the results of synthesis error against parameter size are plotted in Fig. 6.
+It supports and further verifies the conclusion in Section 4.1 that by using the wireframe as an inter-layer in the learning model, the proposed method can localize the impact of semantic parameters through correlating to an abstract representation of the whole mesh, even when the parameter size increases.